pedromcgregor/McWeather/README.md

-# iWeather Ionic 3 Weather App
+# McWeather Angular 4 and Ionic 3 Weather and World time App

 This is an Ionic 3 application that uses the wunderground api to report weather and stores location info in Ionic storage

 ### Version
-1.0.0
+1.1.0

 ## Usage